jaeyk/ethnic-media-911-shock/README.md

 - Looking at the changes in the y-values before and after the intervention (the dotted vertical red line) in Figure 2, one can quickly notice that the publication count for Muslim-related articles increased in the post-intervention period for `U.S. domestic political news`, but not for `the international news`.
 Yet, one should also be cautious not to draw a strong conclusion from this plot alone.
 The y-values indicate both the treatment effect as well as seasonal changes, trends, and random noises.
 Comparing two groups (Arab and Indian American newspapers) reassures that the observed pattern is not group-specific, but a naive model cannot address these other factors.

 - Therefore, the next step is to build a model that differentiates the treatment effect from these other factors.
-Before doing so, it is important to acknowledge how an interrupted time series (ITS) design is different from a regression-discontinuity (RD) design in terms of estimation strategy.
-In both research designs, a cutoff (an interruption or a discontinuity) in the data is essential to qualify them as natural experiments.

-- However, the key difference is that ITS is based on time-series, whereas RD is typically based on cross-sectional data.
-- In an RD analysis, researchers estimate treatment effects within a bandwidth around a certain cutoff.
-For instance, the winning and the runner-up candidate in close elections might be not so much different, except that one won the election and the other did not.
-For this reason, [Lee and Lemieux (2010: 289)](https://www.princeton.edu/~davidlee/wp/RDDEconomics.pdf) called RD a local experiment and the data analysis for RD is similar to the analysis of experimental data.
-- In contrast, the main challenge of ITS is time, a variable that is not randomly assigned across the data points.
-Therefore, researchers need to figure out how they can model time series data and its various components.
-- What is particularly problematic is autocorrelation or the linear correlation between time series data and the lagged version of itself.
+What is particularly problematic is autocorrelation or the linear correlation between time series data and the lagged version of itself.
 When this occurs, one of the key assumptions of an OLS model is violated: residuals (error terms) are i.i.d. (independent and identically distributed).
 In this case, this serial correlation does not influence the unbiased consistency of the estimator, but it [affects their efficiency](https://www3.nd.edu/~rwilliam/stats2/l26.pdf), leading to smaller standard errors and narrower confidence intervals than their correct versions.
 This problem causes Type I errors (false positives).

 **Figure 3.
 Scattered Plot with Predicted Lines from the OLS Model**